 Staircases present many on-site problems for the builder.
 Floor-to-floor heights vary, as do riser and tread dimensions.
-Typically, skilled carpenters set out and build the shuttering with extensive propping and specially designed reinforcing being required before the concrete is poured.
+Typically, skilled carpenters set out and build the shuttering with expensive and extensive propping and specially designed reinforcing being required before the concrete is poured.
 This laborious task is normally expensive, skills-intensive and time consuming.
 We believe Winstep® Precast Concrete Staircases are the solution.

 Interchangeability of components is fundamental to the Winstep® System.
 Combinations of closed or open tread types may be used with either beam type, and either beam type may be used in the same stair or walkway.
-For instance, a wide stair may be constructed with SB1 up-stand stringer beams at each end, with SB2 down-stand stringer beams passing below the stair or walkway at mid-span.
-Closed-riser treads TR1 may also be cantilevered over the down-stand stringer beam SB2.
+SB1 Stringer Beam & TR1 Treads are subject to availability in your area.